ksu-cs-textbooks/cis400/content/D-milestones/04-class-library-milestone-2.md

 ### How to start the assignment

-* Find the starter project and add it.
+* Pull the upstream repository into your local repo (see the video or [these instructions]({{<ref "b-git-workflows/04-upstream.md">}}))

-* Within each class you will find a set of commented out method headers.
+* Within each class you will find a set of method headers.
 Complete the method in accordance to the name of each method.

 ### How to check yourself